 It should be noted that this will be quite inaccurate but may work well as a rule of thumb or best guess in the first instance.

-For an easier version of this, you can always choose an online calculator for lean body mass.
+For an easier version of this, you can always choose an online calculator for lean body mass like the one below.